AutoResearch/autora-user-cookiecutter/docs/index.md

 - We will login and deploy our website later, for now, click on `Continue to console`.

 ### Adding Firestore To Your Project
 For the online closed loop system, we will use a Firestore Database to communicate between the AutoRA workflow and the website conducting the experiment.
 We will upload experiment conditions to the database and store experiment data in the database.
-To build a Firestore Database, follow theses steps:
+To build a Firestore Database, follow these steps:

-- In the left-hand menu of your project console, click on `Build` and select `Firestore Database`
+- In the left-hand menu of your project console, click on `Build` and select `Firestore Database`.
 - Click on `Create database`.
 - Leave `Start in production mode` selected and click on `Next`.
 - Select a Firestore location and click on `Enable`.
 - To check if the database is set up correctly, click on the gear symbol next to the `Project overview` in the left-hand menu and select `Project settings`.
-- Under `Default GCP resource location` you should see the Firestore location that you selected.
+- Under `Default GCP resource location`, you should see the Firestore location that you selected.
   - If you don't see the location, select one now (click on the `pencil-symbol` and then on `Done` in the pop-up window).

 ## Set Up The Project On Your System